Saptha-me/Bindu/README.md

 ## FAQ

-**Can Pebble be deployed locally?**
+**Can bindu be deployed locally?**
-Yes!
-Pebble supports local development as well as cloud-based deployments.
+Yes! bindu supports local development as well as cloud-based deployments.

-**Does Pebble support other languages besides Python?**
-Absolutely!
-Any language that can implement JSON-RPC and mTLS is compatible.

-**How scalable is Pebble?**
-Pebble's minimal dependencies and protocol simplicity ensure scalability across complex agent ecosystems.

 ## ⭐ Star History